Hikitia: Refurbishment

 Hikitia travelled to Lyttelton in June 2009 for hull, tail shaft and various other underwater repairs.
 While in Lyttelton, she moved an ice plant between wharves to repay part of her refurbishment at the port's dry dock.
 The venture south was the ship's first time out of Wellington since 1926.

+Incidents

+There have been two deaths resulting from people climbing the crane and jumping into Wellington Harbour, one in 2015, and another in 2024.
+The owners of the Hikitia said they had reviewed safety along with the Wellington City Council after the 2015 fatality.
+Video cameras and warning signs had been placed on the vessel.